stonycat/Bias-Aware-Design-CSCW22/README.md

 2) How will you get the KEY information you want to show and the information must belong to SELF-SELECTION.
 How do you plan to tell this story?
 And I strongly recommend you to design a system. (similar to tripadvisor.com)

 3) Maybe you should be careful to control the background of the participants, because this may also cause bias~
+4) RQ2.
+How can you distinguish between self-selection bias and for example social influence bias?
+5)  if the backend algorithms could eliminate bias, why do end users need to be aware of the bias?
+What is transparent design.
+6) how many participants in the survey are you expected?
+What are their background?
+Chinese?
+Workers in MTurk?

+Prof. Ma: hypotheses “some people” → too vague to be hypothesis (always true)...
+RQs: specify the type of bias you would like to study… Pros and cons of transparency is the subject of study...

 ### 2020.12.06